mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 int items[10];
 Bag s;
-Bag_Init(&s, items, sizeof(items) / sizeof(items[0]));
+Bag_Init(&s, items, 10);
 ...

+int *items = CustomAlloc(sizeof(int) * 10);
+Bag s;
+Bag_Init(&s, items, 10);
+...
 {% endhighlight %}

-Both implementations have a downside: their memory can't be copied or moved without breaking.
-For example, if we memcpy a Bag it's items pointer will still point to the original items memory.
-If the original Bag's memory is freed the new Bag items is invalidated.
-To copy the Bag a to Bag b we'd need to add an extra function to copy the values of Bag a into Bag b then allocate a new buffer of items for Bag b and copying that data too.
+However, the Bag is now two discontiguous chunks of memory: the Bag structure and the items array.
+The Bag can't be moved, copied or reallocated in a single operation.
+For example, if we memcpy a Bag it's items pointer still points to the original items array.
+If the original Bag memory is freed the new Bag items is invalidated.
+The Bag needs to be duplicated then the items array needs to be duplicated and reassigned.

-A hybrid option is to allocate the Bag and it's items as a contiguous block of memory and give it to the Bag.
+A solution is to allocate the Bag and items as a contiguous block of memory.

 {% highlight c %}
 struct Bag {